PabloHdzVizcarra/my-files-api/README.md

 # My Files API

+This API is start following the idea of the book Designing Web Apis.

+The idea of this project is make an application with which any developer can make a UI application for handle the files storage.

 ## Run Project

 This project uses maven to run as it, is a spring application you can run the project with the